backstage/backstage/docs/integrations/github/github-apps.md

 This message tends to wrap a `NotFoundError: No app installation found` under the hood, which is the result of not installing the app in your organization.
 Even if created via the `backstage-cli` as a member and app manager of your organization, the app will not automatically install.
-You must posses the `Owner` role in the organization to see the `Install` menu under your app settings, then manually press `Install` to authorize the application.
+You must possess the `Owner` role in the organization to see the `Install` menu under your app settings, then manually press `Install` to authorize the application.